Session 3: A 3-Day Workshop on Monoclonal Antibody Pharmacokinetics and Pharmacodynamics (Virtual)

 Dhaval K. Shah, PhD

 Dhaval K. Shah, PhD, is Associate Professor of Pharmaceutical Sciences at the University at Buffalo, State University of New York.
 His research focuses on understanding the determinants for the ADME of protein therapeutics.
 He is involved in the development of a platform PBPK model for biologics that can characterize and predict the pharmacokinetics of diverse protein therapeutics in several preclinical species and human.
 Dr. Shah also directs the discovery, development and clinical translation of novel protein therapeutics like antibody-drug conjugates and bi-specific molecules in his laboratory.
-His research is supported by NIH & pharmaceutical industry.
+His research is supported by NIH and pharmaceutical industry.

 Agenda